SolarDub/make_fake_vmap/README.md

 ## Compiling and Linking with GFortran

-Use the Makefile to compile and link the program and produce an executable.
+Use the provided Makefile to compile and link the program and produce an executable.
 In the base make_fake_vmap directory, enter:

     $ make